The Petroglyphs on Ometepe

 and many more may be buried in the ground.

-grounds of the old church.
+grounds of the old parroquial church.
 Also in Altagracia, in the Siloé Evangelic temple, is a stone engraved with an "X" and cross shapes.

 This stone was used by the natives for human sacrifices.